Pacific golden plover: Distribution and habitat

 The Pacific golden plover is migratory, and breeds during May, June, and July in Alaska and Siberia.
 It migrates south to Asia, Australasia, and Pacific islands in August and September, and stays until April or May.
-A rare vagrant to western Europe.
+It is a rare vagrant to western Europe.

 Although a shorebird, the Pacific golden plover feeds mostly inland, preferring open spaces with short vegetation.
 During the breeding season, the Arctic tundra provides insects and berries for food, and effective camouflage for predator avoidance.

 In Hawaii, Pacific golden plovers, known locally as kōlea, have adapted remarkably to human presence and to human alteration of the natural environment including, backyards, parks, cemeteries, rooftops, pastures, and golf courses.
 Because kōlea are site-faithful, each bird returns to, and defends, the same territory year after year, resulting in people observing the comings and goings of the kōlea with special interest.
 Some observers name and feed their birds, and some birds become tame around their caretakers.
 The oldest kōlea recorded lived to be at least 21 years, 3 months; its age was unknown at banding.

 Kōlea are the subject of a Hawaii Audubon Society's citizen science project called Kōlea Count, www.koleacount.org.
 The birds' habit of returning to the same territory each year allows scientists in Hawaiʻi to attach tiny light level geolocator devices to the birds and retrieve them the following year in the same location.
-Such research showed that the birds made the 3,000 mile nonstop flight between Alaska and Hawaiʻi in 3–4 days.
+Such research showed that the birds made the 3,000 mile nonstop flight between Alaska and Hawaiʻi in three to four days.

 Pacific golden plovers gather in flocks some days prior to migrating north, and fly at altitudes of about 3,000 feet to as high as 16,000 feet.
 Some birds do not migrate.
 These are usually first-year, older, injured individuals, or birds without enough fat reserves to make the journey.